 By contrast, immigration consultants are only required to pass a relatively easy exam after taking a course that need not be offered at the university level and that can be done completely online or that can be done for only four hours per day for only four months.

 So lawyers are required to spend at least seven years to become qualified while consultants can become qualified in under one year.

-Mr. Goldman has gone through the process of becoming a lawyer in addition to getting an honours undergraduate degree (an extra year) and a Master’s degree plus he has almost 18 years of experience as a Canadian immigration lawyer.
+Mr. Goldman has gone through the process of becoming a lawyer in addition to getting an honors undergraduate degree (an extra year) and a Master’s degree, 2 years of an uncompleted Ph.D. plus he has over 29 years of experience as a Canadian immigration lawyer.

-To understand the relative roles of lawyers and consultants at our law firm, you should note that some of the staff in our law firm are or were immigration consultants but they are always operating under the strict supervision of our managing lawyer, Mr. Goldman.
-Mr. Goldman is responsible to the authorities for your application and all representations made and has been taking these responsibilities very seriously for the past 18 years.
-He personally approves all letters and applications that leave our law firm.
+Mr. Goldman is responsible to the authorities for your application and all representations made and have been taking these responsibilities very seriously for the past 27 years.
+He personally approves all letters and applications that are submitted by our law firm.

 In addition, lawyers are able to challenge the decisions of immigration officers because we are able to go to Federal court on behalf of our clients.
 Immigration consultants cannot take court action and are therefore much less powerful than lawyers at representing their clients’ interests if the authorities do anything unreasonable.

 Our fees vary depending on the difficulty of your case but in general we try to position ourselves in the middle of the market.
 We have seen that consultants often charge more than we do.
 We invite you to compare the quality of our services and our fees with our competitors.